May 11, 2019 433

 One problem with the quality control processes described above is that they focus on ensuring that the existing standards are met.
 They also tend to accept that the production of defective products/services within tolerable limits is normal and acceptable.
 Total Quality Management (TQM) rejects these notions of quality control.
 TQM is about “constantly improving every process and product by progressive methods”.

 There are different types of materials.
 These raw materials and components are those that are transformed in the process of production.
 Retail stocks are those that are bought for resale.
-Finished products are the output of the production process while a factory and office supplies include fuel, grease, stationery, etc. in most small businesses, purchasing of materials is handled in an informal manner by the owner-manager.
+Finished products are the output of the production process while a factory and office supplies include fuel, grease, stationery, etc. in most small businesses, purchasing of materials is handled informally by the owner-manager.

 Careful purchasing and managing of inventory have a significant effect on costs and profits.
 Attention to the purchasing and inventory management function also reduces risks associated with materials – deterioration of stock, theft by employees and customers, destruction in the event of accidents and minimization of scarce working capital tied down in inventory.

 As can readily be observed, all items of materials used in production operations are not all equally important.
 Some are of high value in terms of the amount involved in purchasing and storing them.
-Some, although inexpensive, may be so critical to production operations that their non-availability can stop production operations for long periods.
+Some, although inexpensive, maybe so critical to production operations that their non-availability can stop production operations for long periods.
 Others are low-cost and non-critical to production operations.
-This suggests that the owner-manager can do an analysis of materials used in production operations so that he/she can focus attention on monitoring and controlling those items that are of high value and critical to his/her operations.
+This suggests that the owner-manager can analyze materials used in production operations so that he/she can focus attention on monitoring and controlling those items that are of high value and critical to his/her operations.

 The strategies that can be adopted by a small business to achieve a good relationship with its suppliers include: